 In 2016, DICON became a founding partner of the newly created Duke Center for Antimicrobial Stewardship and Infection Prevention.

 Interested in learning more about the benefits of being a member of the DICON network?
-A summary of our program benefits can be found here.
+See our summary of program benefits.